muratk3n/thirdwave/en/tweets/2020/week17e.md

 energy at acceptable levels.

 But IMO gas / pipeline based grids wld be able to regulate themselves much better.

-Hell individual homes could store H2 in huge amt if they wanted to.
+Hell individual homes could store excess H2 energy themselves in huge amt if they wanted to.

 "What happens to [AC] electricity [in the grid] that is not needed"